JPLanh/TheoriesoftheUnicorns/SingleEncryption/Readme.md

 Using only hazmat we are to implement a ransomware that encrypts a chosen file with CBC (AES_MODE), and then at a later time decrypt the same file back to it's original file

 ## Instructions
-Execute Main.py and simply type the command upon prompted.
+Place all file in a desired directory to encrypt/decrypt.
+Then execute Main.py and simply type the command upon prompted.
 ### encrypt (filename) + .(ext)
     ex. encrypt traktor.jpg
 ### decrypt (filename)